While quite rare, there are times when sciatica symptoms may indicate a potentially serious injury to the sciatic nerve.

 In This Article:

-While the above represent potentially serious conditions, the majority of times sciatica symptoms are caused by a simple irritation to the nerve and will get better with time and nonsurgical care, such as exercise, ice and/or heat, or over-the-counter anti-inflammatory medications.
+While cauda equina syndrome and nerve damage are potentially serious conditions, the majority of sciatica symptoms are caused by a simple irritation to the nerve.
+Sciatica symptoms typically get better with time and nonsurgical care, such as exercise, ice and/or heat, or over-the-counter anti-inflammatory medications.

 See Sciatica Surgery